Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrTestFailoverJob.md

 PS C:\> $currentJob = Start-AzureRmRecoveryServicesAsrTestFailoverJob -RecoveryPlan $RP -Direction PrimaryToRecovery -VMNetwork $TestRecoveryNetwork
 ```

-Starts the test failover for the recovery plan with passed parameters and returns the job for tracking.
+Starts the test failover operation for the recovery plan with the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -AzureVMNetworkId
-Specifies the Azure virtual network ID.
+Specifies the Azure virtual network ID to connect the test fail over virtual machine(s) to.

 ```yaml
 Type: String